domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Fall through the cracks
 Feed the beast
 Finger on the pulse
-Finger on the pulse
 Front-end
 Full circle
 FYI only
 Game changing
 Get down to brass tacks
 Get out of a rut
-Get the ball rolling
 Get the ball rolling
 Give it a minute
 Go for broke.